gptscript-ai/gptscript/docs/docs/100-tools/02-authoring.md

 #!/usr/bin/env python3 ${GPTSCRIPT_TOOL_DIR}/cli.py --prompt="${prompt}" --size="${size}" --quality="${quality}" --number="${number}"
 ```

-At the bottom you'll notice a shebang line that specifies the command to run when the tool is invoked.
+At the bottom you'll notice a shebang (`#!/usr/bin/env ...`) line that specifies the command to run when the tool is invoked.
 This is the exact command that will be executed when the tool is used in a GPTScript.
 If there is no shebang line, then it will be treated as natural language for the LLM to process.

 :::tip
 Every arg becomes an environment variable when the tool is invoked.
+So instead of accepting args using flags like `--size="${size}", your program can just read the `size` environment variable.
 :::

 ## Binary Tools